smorad/um_cisc_7026/lecture_4_backpropagation.typ

 #slide[
   Finding the gradient is necessary to use gradient descent! #pause

-  We will use the gradient of layers to find the gradient of a deep neural network #pause
+  First, we will find the gradient of a neural network layer #pause

-  First, let us compute the gradient of a neural network layer ]
+  Then, we will find the gradient of a deep neural network #pause

+  Finally, we will find the gradient of the loss function ]

 #slide(title: [Agenda])[